ArkQuark/NostalgIaPlugins/README.md

 GrassPlant:<br>

 Author: onlypuppy7<br>
-Description: Replaces dirt block to grass block if you click on him with a wheat seed
+Description: Replaces dirt block to grass block if you click on him with an any seed

 IronWorkbench:<br>